Boris Johnson contacts Angela Rayner over newspaper misogyny claims

 A Downing Street source confirmed to the BBC that the prime minister had contacted Ms Rayner privately by text message to reiterate what he said in his public tweet.

+"To be honest I am sick and tired of the way that female MPs and women are treated in Parliament and if this story and this outrageous slur on Angela gets things changed that would be a good thing."

+Downing Street will not be asking for an inquiry into who made the comments to the Mail on Sunday, with a source saying this was because such inquiries rarely found the person in question.

-A raft of politicians, including female Tory MPs, have spoken out in support of her.
+A raft of politicians, including female Tory MPs, have also spoken out in support of Ms Rayner.

 Conservative Caroline Nokes said too many female MPs of all parties had been "on receiving end of vile articles", while former minister Andrea Leadsom tweeted: "Really sorry Angela.
 Totally unacceptable comments and reporting."